NFT Listing of The Sculpture Series (and a giveaway!)

 Readers who've been here for a while may recall “The Sculpture Series”; a collection of eight fine-art photographs that I completed in 2013.
 These were shot on a high medium format digital camera, treated and retouched to achieve a specific goal, then printed up to 40” or in some cases 60” sizes.
 I hung them in a local gallery several times, and now they sit in my studio.

 For the first time, with the advent of NFT, I'm offering them for sale digitally.
 This is an exciting progression or me, and is my first foray into the world of NFT.
-If you're not familiar with this process, I'll be doing a live show on Sept 15 (watch it here)!
+If you're not familiar with this process, I did a live show on the process (watch it here)!